WinterAxis/ESV-MD-Bible/The_Bible_esv/41_Mark/Mark_14.md

 But he began to invoke a curse on himself and to swear, "I do not know this man of whom you speak."

 ###### 72
 And immediately the rooster crowed a second time.
-And Peter remembered how Jesus had said to him, **"Before the rooster crows twice, you will deny me three times."** And he broke down and wept. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And Peter remembered how Jesus had said to him, **"Before the rooster crows twice, you will deny me three times."** And he broke down and wept.

 ***